Different Types of Mortgage Loans - A Comparative Guide

 09.15.2020 | Category: Homebuying

-A jumbo loan is a home loan that exceeds the $510,400 conforming loan limit set by Fannie Mae and Freddie Mac.
-In addition to higher interest rates, jumbo loans may require higher down payments, a better credit profile and more debt-to-income ratio.
+A jumbo loan is a loan that exceeds the conforming loan limit set by Fannie Mae and Freddie Mac.
+Lenders may require higher credit scores, larger down payments, and a higher debt-to-income ratio to qualify for a jumbo loan.

 VA Loans